tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 2. Verify the installation by checking the Maven version.
 ```
     <copy>
-    mvn –version
+    mvn –v
     </copy>
 ```
 3. Create sample Java Web Application by running.
-* If you are not already in the home directory of your compute instance, navigate there by running this.
+* If you are not already in the home directory of your compute instance, navigate there by running.
 ```
     <copy>
     cd ~
     </copy>
 ```
-* Create sample Java Web Application by running.
+* Create sample Java Web Application named **webSampleApp** by running.
 ```
     <copy>
     mvn archetype:generate -DgroupId=com.sample -DartifactId=webSampleApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false